TommyJones/tidylda/README.md

   - an `augment` method to append distributions of `theta`, `phi`, or `gamma` to a tidy tibble of tokens
-  - various functions to compare topic models to evaluate the effects of `update`.
+  - various functions to compare topic models to evaluate the effects of `refit`.
 (Although the functions will likely be general enough that you could compare any topic models.)

 If you have any suggestions for additional functionality, changes to